fgaz/gsoc/2018/final-report.md

 * A `visibility = public | private` field to restrict access to sublibraries
 * Version guard the new functionality and forbid the old one in new cabal versions
 * Tests!
 Possibly lots of them!
+And docs

 ### Other work